-Equality – we promote equality of opportunity by seeking to remove barriers, eliminating discrimination and ensuring equal opportunity and access for all groups of people.
+We promote equality of opportunity by seeking to remove barriers, eliminating discrimination and ensuring equal opportunity and access for all groups of people.

-Diversity – we accept each person as an individual.
+We accept each person as an individual.
 Our success is built on our ability to embrace diversity – and we believe that everyone should feel valued for their contributions.
 By working together we will deliver the best possible service for our staff, customers and stakeholders.

-Inclusion – we create a working culture where differences are not merely accepted, but valued; where everyone has the opportunity to develop in a way that is consistent with, and adheres to NICS values of impartiality, honesty, integrity and objectivity.
+We create a working culture where differences are not merely accepted, but valued; where everyone has the opportunity to develop in a way that is consistent with, and adheres to NICS values of impartiality, honesty, integrity and objectivity.
 Our aim is to be an organisation where people feel involved, respected and connected to our success.

 It is the responsibility of all staff to be aware of and to apply this policy.
 Both Management and Trade Union Side are fully committed to the policy and will endeavour to ensure its full implementation.